-While answering these self-inspection questions, FSOs might consider interviewing cleared employees to gauge
+While answering these self-inspection questions, FSOs might consider interviewing cleared employees to gauge their

 understanding of requirements.
 The interview should also include opportunities for the employees to demonstrate how they execute policy.
 Knowledge of policy is not enough.
 FSOs should document a cleared employee’s response of what to do and how to perform when required as a means to demonstrate that knowledge.